Home / Industries / B2B SaaS

 What ARR stage is the right fit for your B2B SaaS engagements?

-Series A through Series C between $2M and $50M ARR where execution capacity exists but strategic direction is missing or inconsistent.
-The most common profile is a Series B company post-raise that has a marketing team running campaigns but no coherent 90-day strategy connecting spend to ARR targets.
+Series A through Series C between $2M and $50M ARR where execution capacity exists and the next growth direction has to be built.
+The most common profile is a Series B company post-raise that has a marketing team running campaigns and needs a coherent 90-day build connecting spend to ARR targets.

-What does the Strategy Diagnostic produce for a B2B SaaS company?
+What does the SaaS Growth Plan produce for a B2B SaaS company?

-A 20-30 page strategy document covering positioning gaps, ICP definition by cohort, go-to-market motion assessment, paid acquisition audit, and 90-day priorities with named actions.
+A 20-30 page growth build document covering positioning work, ICP definition by cohort, go-to-market motion, paid acquisition architecture, and 90-day priorities with named actions.
 Delivered with a 90-minute executive session.
-The output is a document your team executes from, not a presentation that expires.
+The output is a growth plan your team executes from, not a presentation that expires.

 How do you approach CAC payback for SaaS companies?

-CAC payback is a symptom, not a root cause.
-The work begins with channel attribution, cohort analysis by segment, and ICP validation.
-Most SaaS CAC problems trace to one of three sources: the wrong ICP being targeted at scale, a broken handoff between marketing and sales motion, or paid channels optimized for volume rather than close rate.
-The diagnostic identifies which applies.
+CAC payback is the scoreboard, not the whole cause.
+The build begins with channel attribution, cohort analysis by segment, and ICP validation.
+Most SaaS CAC growth questions trace to one of three sources: a lower-value ICP being targeted at scale, a handoff that needs stronger marketing-to-sales context, or paid channels built for volume rather than close rate.
+The growth build names the move.

 Do you work with PLG (product-led growth) SaaS companies?

 Yes.
 PLG motion requires different positioning and acquisition architecture than sales-led SaaS.
-The diagnostic addresses both the self-serve acquisition layer and the enterprise expansion motion that typically runs in parallel at Series B. The strategic work identifies where the PLG motion is leaking and where the sales-assist layer should activate.
+The growth build addresses both the self-serve acquisition layer and the enterprise expansion motion that typically runs in parallel at Series B. The build identifies where the PLG motion is ready to scale and where the sales-assist layer should activate.

-What is the entry gate for B2B SaaS engagements?
+What is the marketing offer for B2B SaaS engagements?

-The Marketing Strategy Diagnostic at $5,000, delivered in 10 business days.
-The deliverable is a 20-30 page strategy document plus 90-minute executive session.
-From there: in-house execution, a scoped project ($10K-$75K), or the Quarterly Strategy Partnership at $4,500/month.
+The SaaS Growth Plan, delivered in 10 business days.
+The deliverable is a 20-30 page growth build document plus 90-minute executive session.
+From there: in-house execution, a scoped project, or the Quarterly Growth Partnership.

 How do you handle competitive positioning in crowded SaaS categories?